The Media and Entertainment Law Review: Australia

 - innocent dissemination (of particular relevance to internet content hosts, newsagents and other distributors); and

 In addition, Clause 91 of Schedule 5 of the Broadcasting Services Act 1992 (Cth) provides immunity from state and territory laws and common law and equitable principles to internet service providers and internet content hosts where they are not aware of the nature of the content in question.
 Clause 91 has not been considered by the courts and the extent of the protection that it gives these entities is uncertain.
 As noted below, it will be replaced on 23 January 2022 by a similar provision in the Online Safety Act 2021 (Cth).

 There has been controversy in the past year in relation to certain decisions concerning liability for online publications.

 The High Court in Trkulja v.
-Google LLC rejected findings by the Court of Appeal, which, in effect, applied special tests and considerations to determine whether search engine results were capable of defaming a plaintiff.
-The Trkulja case also confirms that search engines bear the onus of establishing 'that the degree of its participation in the publication of the impugned search results was such that it should not be held liable'.
+Google LLC11 rejected findings by the Court of Appeal, which, in effect, applied special tests and considerations to determine whether search engine results were capable of defaming a plaintiff.
+The Trkulja case also confirms that search engines bear the onus of establishing 'that the degree of its participation in the publication of the impugned search results was such that it should not be held liable'.12

 Key changes made by the amending legislation include: